CodeToPublic/TripleAD/README.md

 # TripleAD

-This is the code for the paper: “Reconciling Attribute and Structural Anomalies for Improved Graph Anomaly Detection”.
+This is the code for TripleAD.

 ## Dataset